hrushikesh-shelar/Cricket-Highlight-Generation-Using-Computer-Vision/README.md

 ### Recent Update:

-Research paper has been submitted in 6th CVIP conference
+Research paper has been submitted in 6th CVIP conference.
+Awaiting acceptance.